コンテンツにスキップ

 }

-Composite key rate-based rule (IP + WAF token) — Aggregates requests by both source IP and the AWS WAF token cookie.
-This is useful when multiple users share the same IP (e.g., behind a corporate NAT) — the WAF token differentiates individual clients so legitimate users aren't penalized by a neighbor's behavior.
+Composite key rate-based rule (IP + cookie) — Aggregates requests by both source IP and a cookie value.
+This is useful when multiple users share the same IP (e.g., behind a corporate NAT) — the cookie differentiates individual clients so legitimate users aren't penalized by a neighbor's behavior.
+This works with any cookie your application sets; the example below uses the aws-waf-token cookie but you can replace the cookie name with your own session cookie.

 {